SC+EV Resources

 SC+EV will work to:

-• Enhance mobility for EV owners and operators through a more convenient, affordable, reliable, and equitable statewide charging network
+• Enhance mobility for EV owners and operators through a more convenient, affordable, and reliable statewide charging network.

 • Facilitate investment in South Carolina infrastructure that will help expand, support, and preserve the state’s environment, economy, and values.